LifePeak/lp_carlock/README.md

 2. Type `` /sharekey playerId `` to share your key to your friends.
 (Works only for your personal vehicles.)
 3. Type `` /revokekey playerId `` to revoke the access of your friend.
 (Works only for your personal vehicles. )
 4. Your CarKey not working well, Type `` /fixcarlock`` fix them.
 5. If you're an Admin and need the keys for a Car next to you.
-Type ``` /adminkeysplayerId ``` to get keys.
+Type ``` /adminkeys playerId ``` to get keys.
 (Admin Groups get configured in the Config file)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>